Kisses Yacht: An Insider’s Guide

-Kisses is powered by a pair of twin Caterpillar 3512 E-DI-TA engines producing 1360 bhp at 1600 rpm..
-She is able to achieve a top speed of 15 knots with a cruising speed of 12 knots.
-Her range is more than 4,000nm thanks to the 77,400 liter fuel capacity.
+Kisses is powered by twin Caterpillar 3512 E-DI-TA engines producing 1360 bhp at 1600 rpm.
+She can achieve a top speed of 15 knots with a cruising speed of 12 knots.
+Her range is more than 4,000nm thanks to the 77,400-liter fuel capacity.

 What’s the Interior of the Motor Yacht Kisses Like?

 The yacht is designed to be manned by a crew of 12.
 There is some disagreement over how many guests it can accommodate, however.
-Many sites list 10 while Feadship says 14 and some others split the difference at 12.
-There are 5 cabins, however, so it would seem off for there to be room for 14 in that space unless some are bigger than you’d expect on a vessel of this size.
-Information available suggests that there are four double cabins and one twin.
+Many sites list ten, while Feadship says 14, and others split the difference at 12.
+There are five cabins, however, so it would seem off for there to be room for 14 in that space unless some are bigger than you’d expect on a vessel of this size.
+The information available suggests that there are four double cabins and one twin.

-The interior design of the yacht is elegant and simple.
-There is no single color scheme or theme across the entire yacht, rather each room is decorated to create a certain feeling.
-You’ll find soft earth tones and gold accents in one room while another may be white offset with marble and silver.
-It all depends on the mood each room is trying to create for guests.
+The interior design of the yacht is elegant and straightforward.
+There is no color scheme or theme across the entire yacht; each room is decorated to create a certain feeling.
+You’ll find soft earth tones and gold accents in one room, while another may be white offset with marble and silver.
+It all depends on the mood each room tries to create for guests.

 Features and Amenities

 There is surprisingly little information about the features available on board this luxury yacht.
-What can be seen in photos, however, includes large sundeck areas for sunbathing as well as a large Jacuzzi to the aft deck.
-This is located just beyond the indoor/outdoor bar which offers a refreshment area for guests in between the pool itself and a lounge area to socialize or dine casually.
+What can be seen in photos, however, includes large sundeck areas for sunbathing as well as a large Jacuzzi on the aft deck.
+This is located just beyond the indoor/outdoor bar, which offers a refreshment area for guests between the pool and a lounge area to socialize or dine casually.

-Elsewhere onboard you’ll find some more elegant gathering spaces including another lounge area with a mirrored ceiling and floor to ceiling windows giving the impression of almost being inside your own fishbowl with all the light and glass surfaces around.
+Elsewhere onboard, you’ll find some more elegant gathering spaces, including another lounge area with a mirrored ceiling and floor-to-ceiling windows giving the impression of almost being inside your fishbowl with all the light and glass surfaces around.

-The mirror ceilings are a theme throughout the vessel and you’ll find the same in the formal dining area which offers room for 10 guests and even in a salon/library area where guests can relax to socialize or read.
+The mirror ceilings are a theme throughout the vessel, and you’ll find the same in the formal dining area, which offers room for ten guests, and even in a salon/library area where guests can relax to socialize or read.

-The yacht features sloped windows in the main and upper salon, which offer 180-degree views.
+The yacht features sloped windows in the central and upper salon, which offer 180-degree views.
 The interior is art-deco inspired throughout.

 The Bottom Line

-The yacht known as Kisses was originally owned by billionaire Norman Braman.
-The yacht was built by Feadship back in the year 2000 and, while it was put up for sale in 2012 at $35 million it was purchased again by Burgess yacht fleet in 2016 for just under $25 million.
+Billionaire Norman Braman originally owned the yacht known as Kisses.
+The ship was built by Feadship in 2000, and while it was put up for sale in 2012 at $35 million, it was purchased again by the Burgess yacht fleet in 2016 for just under $25 million.

-The yacht is just over 175 feet in length and offers accommodations for as many as 10 guests in 5 cabins as well as 12 crew.
-Not much is known about the amenities on board the yacht or anything like water toys but it was decorated in an art-deco style and features many sun pads on deck as well as a Jacuzzi tub for relaxation.
-She’s powered by twin Caterpillar engines and has a maximum speed of 15 knots.
+The yacht is just over 175 feet long and offers accommodations for as many as ten guests in 5 cabins and 12 crew.
+Not much is known about the amenities on board the yacht or anything like water toys, but it was decorated in an art-deco style and features many sun pads on deck and a Jacuzzi tub for relaxation.
+Twin Caterpillar engines power her with a maximum speed of 15 knots.